HanadaLee/openresty/README.md

 Example:
 ```
-prproxy_cache_vary "Test-Header-A, Test-Header-B";
+proxy_cache_vary "Test-Header-A, Test-Header-B";
 ```
 The cache will be differentiated based on the values ​​of the request headers `Test-Header-A` **and** `Test-Header-B`.

 `bypass` is used to disable `Vary` header handling.
 In addition, the behavior is consistent with `bypass` if parameter value is empty.

 `clear` is used to clear all `Vary` headers.
 Parameter value can contain variables.

 This directive only affects upstream cache, not response headers for client.
 If you want to also change the `Vary` header of the response to the client, use the `proxy_hide_header` and `add_header` directives.